jellyfin/jellyfin.org/docs/general/server/media/books.md

         └── Comic #001 (2008).cbr
 ```

 For audiobooks, most common audio extensions are supported.
 For other books, the following formats are supproted: azw, azw3, cb7, cbr, cbt, cbz, epub, mobi, pdf, zip, rar, 7z.
+Read-along audiobooks are not supported by Jellyfin.

 ## Metadata

 Online metadata is not supported for the books library type.

+For media in audio formats, the metadata is read from the embedded tags of the audio files.
+FLAC files with WebP embedded images or ID3 tags might fail to play on some browsers.
+Enable the `Always remux flac option` in the settings if you are experiencing this problem.

 For books in epub format, embedded metadata can be provided, For other formats, the metadata has to be provided in an external `content.opf`, `metadata.opf` or `ComicInfo.xml` file.
 The ComicInfo (from ComicRack) and ComicBookInfo (from ComicBookLover) formats are supported for `ComicInfo.xml` files.